Kishanganj–Ajmer Garib Nawaz Express

-The 15715 / 15716 Kishanganj-Ajmer Garib Nawaz Express is an express train connecting the Indian cities of Kishanganj in Bihar and Ajmer in Rajasthan.
+The 15715 / 15716 Kishanganj–Ajmer Garib Nawaz Express is an express train belonging to Northeast Frontier Railway zone that runs between the city of Kishanganj of Bihar and Ajmer Junction of Rajasthan in India.

 Service

 This is a direct train between Kishanganj and Ajmer.
 This is train connects the Eastern and Northern parts of India covering Bihar, Uttar Pradesh and Rajasthan.